St. Lucia's flood: In England

 Although not known by the name of St. Lucia, the same storm also had devastating effects on the other side of the North Sea in England.
-It killed hundreds of people in England, e.g. in the village of Hickling, Norfolk, where 180 died and the water rose a foot above the high altar in the Priory Church.
+It killed hundreds of people in England, e.g. in the village of Hickling, Norfolk, where 180 people died and the water rose a foot above the high altar in the Priory Church.

-The storm is one of two in 1287 sometimes referred to as a "Great Storm".
-The other was the South England flood of February 1287.
-Together with a surge in January 1286, they seem to have prompted the decline of one of England's then leading ports, Dunwich in Suffolk.
+The storm is one of two in 1287 referred to sometimes as a "Great Storm".
+The other was the earlier South England flood of February 1287.
+Together with a surge in January 1286, they seem to have prompted the decrepitude of one of England's then major ports, Dunwich in Suffolk.